-In addition to these scandium mining project interests, the Company is pursuing copper industry interest in our ion exchange (IX) technology and knowhow to recover scandium, nickel, cobalt and other technology-driven metals from mineral processing solutions, and other acidic waste streams in certain acid leach copper operations.
-This project effort is known as the "Critical Metals Recovery (CMR) Project," with a specific focus on North American opportunities.
 We are also pursuing industry interest in our technology and capability to produce high purity alumina (HPA) from various aluminum-containing feedstocks.
 This project effort is known as the "HPA Project," and it has a focus on global opportunities.
-This opportunity can be considered as complimentary to specific CMR Projects located at copper mines, could be associated with non-mine aluminum feedstock suppliers on-site, or could be stand-alone.
+The HPA opportunity can be considered as a complimentary addition to specific CMR Projects located at copper mines, or could be associated with non-mine aluminum feedstock suppliers on-site, or could be stand-alone.
 Aluminum is also included on the US Department of Commerce 35 Critical Metals list, and the Company considers HPA to be contained within its CMR program descriptions and initiatives at this time.
-The Company filed for US Patent Office protection through patent application filings on HPA processing technology in 2020.
+The Company filed for US Patent Office protection through patent application filings on HPA processing technology in 2020 and 2021.